Quick Links

 A: Please visit our website at www.hcusd2.org >Parents/Students, >Student Registration, >Forms, >Preschool Medical Requirements

-Will I need to send or buy a lunch?
+Will I need to send or buy lunch and snacks?

-A: No. The grants provide a hot lunch for all preschool students.
+A: No. The grants provide 2 snacks and a hot lunch for all full-day preschool students.
+The half-day program students will receive 1 snack but will not be served a lunch.

-Can I choose to pack my child’s lunch?
+Can I choose to pack my child’s lunch and snacks?

 A: No, and please let us explain why.
 The lunch program is part of the preschool experience.
-The preschool program is designed to expose your child to play-based academic stimuli, peer interaction and new experiences in general.
+The preschool program is designed to expose your child to play-based academic stimuli, peer interaction, gross-motor play, art, physical education, music and new school experiences in general.
 This includes a balanced school lunch which introduces fruits, vegetables and other menu items.
 This is an excellent age to start expanding your child’s palate for new foods.
-The only exception would be a severe food allergy.
-If you need to pack specific food items for your child’s food allergy, the district will require verification from your doctor.
-If the allergy is life threatening, an emergency action plan created by our district nurse and approved by your doctor, will need to be in place.
+The only exception would be a food allergy or lactose intolerance.
+If you need to pack specific food items due to a food allergy, or your child cannot drink milk, the district will require verification from your doctor.
+If the food allergy is life threatening, an emergency action plan created by our District RN and approved by your doctor, will need to be in place.

 Where can I find the lunch menus?